-Corequisites are courses or other requirements that must be completed as the same time as a course.
+Corequisites are courses or other requirements that must be completed at the same time as a course.
 Corequisites should be used only when two courses have complementary material that must be taken at the same time to ensure academic success, such as when a lecture and lab are linked.

 Hidden prerequisites are not allowed.
-All required courses, including prerequisites to required courses, must be listed and counted as part of the programs credit hours requirements.
+All required courses, including prerequisites to required courses, must be listed and counted as part of the program's credit hours requirement.
 If a course with a prerequisite or corequisite is required in a major, minor, or certificate program, the pre- or corequisite is also required.